janweinschenker/jdk9-jigsaw-http2/README.md

 Code-examples showcasing the http2-implementation of JDK 9.

-**Information concerning support of HTTPS**: *As of the jigsaw jdk9, build 127, I could not figure out how to retrieve contents from https-addresses.
+**Information concerning support of HTTPS**: *As of the jigsaw jdk9, build 133, I could not figure out how to retrieve contents from https-addresses.
 As soon as I find out how to run these examples with https, the code will be changed accordingly.*

+*As of now, this seems to be a bug in the JDK, see [the OpenJDK bugtracker](https://bugs.openjdk.java.net/browse/JDK-8157482).*

 ## Contents
 1 [How to run this Code](#howtorun) <br/>